denten-books/plain-text/1-device.md

 *priem*.
 The word would be better translated as "technique," in the sense of "method," "approach," or "procedure."
-Device contains these meanings as well, but in modern usage, it often carries a more concrete connotation, as an "object, machine, or piece of equipment that has been made for a special purpose" [@_device_2016].
-"Laying bare the device," for Viktor Shklovsky, who coined the phrase, meant making explicit the implied mechanisms of literary trope, particularly in cases where such tropes turn "stale," "automatic," and "naturalized," that is, bereft of their evocative power.[^ln2-shklov]
+Device contains these meanings as well, but in modern usage, it often carries a more concrete connotation, as an "object, machine, or piece of equipment that has been made for some special purpose" [@_device_2016].
+"Laying bare the device," for Viktor Shklovsky, who coined the phrase, meant making explicit the implied mechanisms of a literary trope, particularly in cases where such tropes turn "stale," "automatic," and "naturalized," that is, bereft of their evocative power.[^ln2-shklov]